General Information About Our Bike Tours

 24. Is it worth bringing my own saddle or pedal?

 The seats on our bikes are rather comfortable, and we have softer gel seats too, but if you prefer bringing your own accustomed one, we can also put it on your bike with pleasure.
-We have regular pedals on our bikes, and we wouldn't recommend Spd pedals or toe clipses are not really recommended, as sometimes they may cause accidents.
+We have regular pedals on our bikes, and we wouldn't recommend Spd pedals or toe clips, as sometimes they may cause accidents.
 However, if you prefer bringing your Spd, we will put them on your bike with pleasure, but on your own responsibility.

 25. What happens if it is raining?

 Normally the weather is nice and sunny in Hungary or Austria most of the time in the biking season, but sometimes the weather is quite unpredictable nowadays.
 Should we have any bad weather, the whole group can always take our bus, and visit a museum, a thermal bath, or get to our next hotel earlier, to enjoy its ambience!

 Any kind of comfortable cycling shorts and jerseys, or any sports- or casual wear for the cycling, and any leisure and comfortable clothes for the evenings and the rest days.
 Sun glasses, Helmet, or at least a hat are strongly recommended, and a swimming gear and a towel, and a sandal or a slipper for the baths.
 The weather is usually nice here, but it is also good to bring a breathable rain jacket, and being prepared for cool weather too.
 Although we often stay in 4 star hotels, you can leave your finest clothes at home, as all of them have a relaxed atmosphere, as most of their guests spend also their holidays there.

 27. What if I have any health problems?